larryebaum/chef-evaluation/README.md

 Quick Start:
 - Clone this repo and `cd` into it
-- Edit add.license.key.tothis.before.init and add a valid a2 license key
+- If you have a license, Create ./automate.license and add valid Automate license.
+Otherwise, skip this, it can be added later.
 - Make files executable `sudo chmod x+ *sh`
 - From the base directory run `./init.sh`
-- Once complete, navigate to https:://automate-deployment.test
-- Retrieve a2 temp pwd: `vagrant ssh a2` then `sudo ./chef-automate config show | grep 'password'`
-- user: admin

-* For more details see the step-by-step setup instructions in the Vagrantfile .vm.provision sections
+* For setup details see the step-by-step setup instructions in the Vagrantfile .vm.provision sections

 create/install a2 only
 - vagrant up a2

 create/install Chef Server only
 - vagrant up srvr

-configure knife/workstation
-- see init.sh

 create/bootstrap fleet only
 - vagrant up node*